sparkflows/sparkflows-docs/docs/tutorials/data-science/index.rst

     Motivation behind earthquake prediction is to empower crisis measures to decrease demise and devastation, inability to give notice of a significant earthquake that happens, or possibly a satisfactory assessment of the hazard, can bring about legitimate risk, or even political cleansing.

+    ---

+    :doc:`/tutorials/data-science/H2O-Kmeans`

+    This workflow performs clustering of the Bike Sharing Dataset.
+It uses H2O Kmeans with k=10.

 .. toctree::
    :hidden: